 Learn more about guidance for this group here: https://www.cdc.gov/coronavirus/2019-ncov/downloads/critical-workers-implementing-safety-practices.pdf

 If you are thinking of traveling away from your local community, use this resource to help you plan your trip.

 There is widespread, ongoing transmission of novel coronavirus worldwide (see Global COVID-19 Pandemic Notice).
-If you have traveled internationally in the past 14 days, stay home and monitor your health.
+If you have traveled internationally, stay home and monitor your health.